-In July 2006, the FASB issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109" (FIN 48), which clarifies the accounting and disclosure for uncertainty in tax positions, as defined.
+In July 2006, the FASB issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109" ("FIN 48"), which clarifies the accounting and disclosure for uncertainty in tax positions, as defined.
 FIN 48 seeks to reduce the diversity in practice associated with certain aspects of the recognition and measurement related to accounting for income taxes.
-We are subject to the provisions of FIN 48 as of January 1, 2007, and have analyzed filing positions in all of the federal and state jurisdictions where we are required to file income tax returns, as well as all open tax years in these jurisdictions.
+We are subject to the provisions of FIN 48 as of January 1, 2007, and have analyzed filing positions in all of the federal and state jurisdictions.
 As a result of adoption, we recognized a charge of approximately \$1.1 million to the January 1, 2007 retained earnings balance.
 As of the date of adoption and after the impact of recognizing the increase in liability noted above, our unrecognized tax benefits totaled \$9.8 million.
-Included in the balance at January 1, 2007, are \$1.2 million of tax positions, the disallowance of which would not affect the annual effective income tax rate.
+Included in the balance at January 1, 2007, are \$1.2 million of tax positions, the disallowance if which would not affect the annual effective income tax rate.